Opinion: German politician's murder is an attack on democracy | DW | 18.06.2019

 Politician Walter Lübcke may have been murdered by a right-wing extremist.
 If that turns out to be the case, the killer was targeting the heart of Germany's democratic system, says DW's Marcel Fürstenau.

-Comparisons are tricky, they can easily go awry or be misleading.
-Take, for example, the term "Brown Army Faction," which was coined in response to the National Socialist Underground (NSU) neo-Nazi terrorist group that was exposed in 2011.
-Their systematic murders and bombings reminded some people of the terror spread by the left-wing extremist Red Army Faction (RAF) between 1970 and 1998.
+Comparisons are tricky: They can easily go awry or be misleading.
+Take, for example, the term "Brown Army Faction," which was coined in response to the National Socialist Underground (NSU) neo-Nazi terrorist group, which was exposed in 2011.
+The group's systematic murders and bombings reminded some people of the terror spread by the left-wing extremist Red Army Faction (RAF) between 1970 and 1998.
 But the differences were and are pronounced, even after the recent murder of politician Walter Lübcke.

 The RAF openly challenged the state and society.
 People knew their names and faces, above all Ulrike Meinhof and Andreas Baader.
 And everyone knew the names and faces of the victims they deliberately chose.
 Many of their targets represented the political establishment or German industry: the president of the Employers' Association, Hanns Martin Schleyer, Federal Attorney General Siegfried Buback, and Jürgen Ponto and Alfred Herrhausen, both bank managers.
 According to the RAF's hateful, inhuman logic, they and many others were symbolic figures of the allegedly fascist "pig system."